 Handling a Reverse Mortgage

-If the widow is listed as a co-borrower on a home with a reverse mortgage, she can remain in the home for as long as she likes, as long as she continues to pay property taxes, homeowners insurance and the costs of maintaining the home.
+If the widow is listed as a co-borrower on a home with a reverse mortgage, she can remain in the home for as long as she likes, as long as she continues to pay property taxes, homeowners insurance, the costs of maintaining the home, and continues to comply with the loan terms.
 Any proceeds that the married couple were receiving from their reverse mortgage also continue.

 If the widow is listed as a non-borrowing spouse on the reverse mortgage contract, she too is generally protected from displacement after their borrowing spouse dies, but the rules and regulations regarding this important protection are largely based on when the reverse mortgage was taken out.